Excel Text to Columns

 Let us see how to split the data into multiple columns.
 This is also part of data cleaning.
 Sometimes your data are in one single column, and you need to divide it into multiple adjacent columns.

 Below data is in one column and you need to convert it into 4 columns based on the heading.

 From the above data, we can understand that there are four pieces of information in a single cell i.e. Hex No., Description.
 Hex No., Description.
 Now we will apply the “Fixed width” method of Text to Columns.

-Step 6: Now click on Finish button and this would instantly split data into 4 columns i.e. Hex, Description, Hex, and Description starting from column B to column E.
+- Step 6: Now click on the Finish button and this would instantly split data into 4 columns i.e. Hex, Description, Hex, and Description starting from column B to column E.

 Examples 3: Convert Date to Text Using Text to Column Option

 If you do not like formulas to convert the date to text format, you can use TEXT TO COLUMN Excel OPTION.
 Assume you have data from cells A2 to A8.

 Now you need to convert it into text format.

 - Step 1: Select the entire column you want to convert.

 - Step 2: Go to Data and Text to Columns